taed2-2425q1-gced-upc/TAED2_YOLOs/README.md

 Keep in mind that this pipeline is configured to run the training with a single epoch, so the weights generated will not be final and should not be considered the best results of the model.

+> **Note**: The training stage can be executed using a GPU.
+However, some specific GPUs (Apple, for example) are not detected.
+In that case, the training stage can take more or less 30'.

 Additionally, in the evaluation stage, only 10 images will be used to speed up the process.
 This means that each time the pipeline is run, the evaluation results may vary, since the images selected could be different in each run.

 This configuration is intended to allow the pipeline to run completely without requiring too much time or resources.

 The results and metrics for the model will be available in our hosted [MLFlow instance](https://dagshub.com/nachoogriis/TAED2_YOLOs.mlflow).

-**Note**: During this process, human authorization will be needed for Dagshub.
+> **Note**: During this process, human authorization will be needed for Dagshub.
 This is necessary to complete the model run.
 Make sure you keep an eye on notifications to grant the necessary permissions.

 Additionally, to make the pipeline run faster, we have configured it to train using the test dataset instead of the full training dataset.
 The test dataset contains significantly fewer images, allowing us to verify that the pipeline works correctly on local machines without long wait times.
 Keep in mind that this setup is intended for quick testing and does not reflect the final model's performance.

 ### Running the training in kaggle to get the final model

+This steps are further steps to train a complete model.
+Make sure to execute them if a complete training process is expected.

 #### Upload the Dataset to Kaggle